arjun-shettigar1605/TailorUI-Prompt-to-Component/README.md

 The backend requires your Gemini API key to function.

-1. In the `lingoui-backend` directory, create a new file named `.env`.
+1. In the `Tailorui-backend` directory, create a new file named `.env`.
 2. Add your API key to this file:
     ```env
-    # .env in lingoui-backend
+    # .env in Tailorui-backend

     GEMINI_API_KEY="YOUR_API_KEY_HERE"
     ```